 Cancer Ablation by Water Vapor

-Thermal water vapor energy technology is a breakthrough therapy designed to use phase shift energy, stored in sterile water vapor, to convectively transfer thermal energy to cancerous tissue, causing cell death.
-Through this process, damage to surrounding structures is minimized or eliminated by respecting the natural boundaries of the prostate.
+The Vanquish® device’s thermal water vapor energy technology is a breakthrough therapy designed to use phase shift energy stored in sterile water vapor to convectively transfer thermal energy to cancerous tissue, causing cell death.
+Through this process, damage to surrounding structures is minimized or eliminated by respecting the prostate’s natural boundaries.

-The outcome will be a revolutionary cancer therapy that is tough on cancer but gentle on patients.*
+Vanquish aims to be a revolutionary cancer therapy that is tough on cancer yet gentle on patients.*

 Phase Shift Energy in Water Vapor Technology